1step2life is the only pain app to focus on increasing function and treatment adherence rather than logging pain.

 Caregivers can use the app to record mood and activities and to set weekly goals.

 But 1step2life does more.
 It helps caregivers provide effective scaffolding and move the patient towards greater autonomy.
 Importantly, it allows parents and caregivers to increase healthy interactions with the people they love.
-By logging use of positive reinforcement, conversations and activities that are not pain focused, and encouraging patient autonomy, caregivers can move their relationships beyond talk of pain and pills.
+By logging conversations and activities that are not pain-focused, encouraging patient autonomy, and use of positive reinforcement, caregivers can move their relationships beyond talk of pain and pills.

 Effective support is critical for patient success.
-As Benore, Fahrenkamp, Zhakunets, & Banez (2020) writel:
+As Benore, Fahrenkamp, Zhakunets, & Banez (2020) write:

 1step2life empowers patients and caregivers by giving them tools to engage in the pain rehabilitation process effectively.